 Your day-to-day tasks should be spent on things that will move the needle – a.k.a. make visible progress on the goals you’ve just defined.

-The tool I use to make this happen is HoneyBook’s workflow function.
+The tool I use to make this happen is HoneyBook’s Automations function.

-I have approximately 9 workflows in HoneyBook for my photography business and 5 for my education business.
+I have approximately 9 automations in HoneyBook’s client workflow automation software for my photography business and 5 for my education business.

 My most intense one?
-It’s my wedding photography client workflow.
+It’s my wedding photography client automation.

 It’s basically a work of art (if I do say so myself).